mgbarsky/streamcount/README.md

 do not include count of reverse complement into final count of each k-mer.
 This option can be useful when counting k-mers in a genomic sequence.

 -m,     --mem='MEMORY_MB'
 amount of memory available for indexing k-mers.
-Specify amount of memory (in MB) you are ready to sacrifice to hold a k-mer index.
+Specify the amount of memory (in MB) that you are ready to sacrifice to hold a k-mer index.
 This is used to estimate if you can hold k-mers index prior to processing.
 Default: 4000MB